-Why is Jesus Christ Called the Light of the World?
+Why is Jesus Christ called the Light of the World?

-He taught His followers to follow His example and to live a law that would bring them closer to God.
+He taught His disciples to follow His example and to live a law that would bring them closer to God.
 Those who did no more than to watch Him would be enlightened as to the kind of Being God Himself was and the kind of person each of us should strive to be.
-In the aforementioned incident involving the woman who was to be stoned, He responded to questions designed to trap Him concerning the woman’s fate under the law.
+In the above mentioned incident involving the woman who was to be stoned, He responded to questions designed to trap Him concerning the woman’s fate under the law.
 Rather than telling the men the law was not right, as they hoped, He simply said that the first stone should be thrown by the person in the group who had no sin.
 Of course, only Jesus Himself met that criteria, but when the men faded away, He too refused to judge her.
 He only instructed her to abandon her sin.

 In His brief ministry, Jesus healed the sick, treated with respect those who were treated by the world as nothing, refused to turn away children when He was tired, and gave up everything to devote His life to teaching the gospel.
 When His mission came to a close, He took on Himself the sins of the world and then voluntarily allowed Himself to be killed.
 He overcame that death and sin, overcoming the two darkest parts of our lives.